Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

 Back of Watch

 I wore this watch for a day to check for comfort and to assure myself that the time could be quickly and easily ascertained despite the busy background.
-Then, I stored in on a shelf for two weeks, winding it twice daily.
+Then, I stored it on a shelf for two weeks, winding it twice daily.
 At the end of this period, I set it to my computer clock and tested the unit for three days.
 At the end of its test cycle, I found that the watch had lost one minute.
 This is a reasonable result considering the cost of this timepiece.
 You keep this thing wound, and it will look after you.

 I did not disassemble this watch, but the movement does appear to be jeweled.
 Although I could easily adjust the time, I noticed an inordinate amount of play in the crown while doing so.
 The strap is composed of polyurethane, which looks like leather but lacks durability.
 This watch is intended as a gift, so I did not subject it to shock and water resistance tests.

 Back Lit View of Watch

 This Winner mechanical watch has a lot going for it.
 The price is right: The timepiece keeps good time and is visually appealing.
 It is comfortable on the wrist.
 The large crown ensures the watch can be easily wound, and because of the "see-through" design, this timepiece will attract attention.

 The hands and dial of this watch are both colored gold.
-While visually appealing, it is difficulty to determine the time at a glance.
+While visually appealing, it is difficult to determine the time at a glance.

 This watch has worked well throughout the short period I have owned it.
-Having said this, I do not expect it to anywhere near as durable as my much more expensive Seiko.
+Having said this, I do not expect it to be anywhere near as durable as my much more expensive Seiko.
 This Winner should not be your serious everyday timepiece.
 It’s a cool watch, though; one that will be fun to show off during the weekends.
 Recommended for casual use.